 The time came and we flew from Florida to Port-Au-Prince, Haiti.
-My life was forever changed and my eye and heart were opened like they had never been before.
+My life was forever changed and my eyes and heart were opened like they had never been before.
 For more of an in depth look about what I saw and experienced, read my blog about things I noticed while in Haiti.
-After my first trip is when I started blogging about all-things-Haitian and really fell in love with the idea of blogging.
+Before my first trip, my husband encouraged me to start a blog about Haiti to share what we saw.
+I wasn't fully on board with the idea, but I did.
+When I was there and then returned home is when I started blogging about all-things-Haitian and really fell in love with the idea of blogging.
 I embraced the culture and through my experiences, I had to share all of the amazing things that were so new to me.

 Since I started The Real Haiti, Endy and I got married and have two little boys now!
 Although we don't get to travel to Haiti as much anymore (adulting too much), promoting the Haitian culture, food, people and life in Haiti is still my passion!
 I couldn't find one place online with resources for teaching kids about Haiti and Haitian Creole so I created my own for my boys and am sharing it with you!

 While all of this started as a fear of Haiti, then a love for Haiti, it's now my business and a huge part of my life.
 I am so grateful for all of you for following my page for all of these years.
 Lastly, thank you always for your encouragement!
-Happy 6 year anniversary of The Real Haiti blog.
+Happy anniversary of The Real Haiti blog and business.
 Mesi anpil!!!